Understanding Financial Wellness for LGBT Families

 Why Representation and Understanding Matter

 Finances aren’t one-size-fits-all.
-For LGBT clients, there are unique needs and challenges, like:
+For LGBT clients, there are unique needs and challenges, such as:

 What to Look for in an Advisor